NGC 956

 NGC 956 is an asterism in the constellation Andromeda.

-The object was found on December 23, 1831, by the British astronomer John Herschel, who originally believed the object to be an open cluster.
+The pattern of stars was found on December 23, 1831, by the British astronomer John Herschel, who originally believed the object to be an open cluster.
 However, an analysis in 2008 led to the conclusion that this "object" was merely a chance alignment of stars that only appear to be an open cluster.